bcwein/DAT540-EvolutionaryANN/README.md

 Anaconda will then set up a environment with the packages specifiedin the .yml file

-### Exporting environment | Updating environment
+### Updating environment

-If you as a contributor have installed a new library, the code in this repoisotory is dependent on that library.
-To update the anaconda environment, type

-> conda env export > DAT540EANN.yml

-OR

-Update the environment.yml file manually and use the command
+If you need to install another package, update the environment.yml file manually and use the command

-> conda env update --prefix ./env --file environment.yml  --prune
+> conda env update --file DAT540EANN.yml  --prune

 The --prune option causes conda to remove any dependencies that are no longer required from the environment.